Sale of Goods Act 1979: Future prospects

-The 1979 Act was preceded by the UK's original Sale of Goods Act 1893, a statute drafted by Sir Mackenzie Chalmers.
+The act was preceded by the UK's original Sale of Goods Act 1893 (56 & 57 Vict. c.
+71), a statute drafted by Sir Mackenzie Chalmers.
 The success of both the 1893 and 1979 statutes was largely down to their conciseness and to Sir Mackenzie's clarity of expression.
-In the 1990s, a number of short statutes were passed to amend the 1979 Act, and a new updated and consolidated Act is considered to be overdue.
+In the 1990s, a number of short statutes were passed to amend the 1979 act, and a new updated and consolidated act is considered to be overdue.